SerdarYalcin/terraform-aws-webapp/README.md

-# Terraform_Deployment_Steps
+# terraform-aws-webapp

-- Install Terraform
-- Add access_key and secret_access_key to provider.tf file.
+- Install Terraform and ddd access_key and secret_access_key to provider.tf file.
 - Run "terraform init"
+- Run "terraform fmt"
 - Run "terraform apply"

+You may need to edit the subnets IP block and the AMI ID of the region according to your architecture